Fry-Denial

 January 24, 2021 By arne hendriks Off

-“Peeling a Pomelo” is a simple exercise allowing you to experience what it’s like to be very small.
-All you have to do is imagine you’re peeling a mandarin rather than a pomelo.
-The pomelo (Citrus maxima) is the largest member of the citrus fruit…
+“Peel a Pomelo” is a simple exercise allowing you to experience what it’s like to be smaller then you are.
+The trick is to hand-peel a pomelo while imagining you are peeling a mandarin.
+The pomelo (Citrus maxima) is the largest member of the citrus…

 Harden’s Step-back